hexa-org/policy/specs/IDQL-core-specification.md

   * `query` - Returns any information contained after a `?` in a request URI.
   * `http` - When the protocol used is HTTP, enables access to HTTP request information.
     * `header.<header-name>` - May be used to compare the value of a particular http header specified by `<header-name>`.
-    If multiple headers ofthe same name exists, then the value is considered muli-valued.
+    If multiple headers of the same name exists, then the value is considered multi-valued.
 Any comparison that matches a single-value SHALL be considered a match.
 For example `req.http.header.authorization sw bearer`.
     * `method` - The HTTP Method used to make the request (e.g. GET, POST, DELETE, PUT, PATCH).